Hypertrophic Cardiomyopathy Arrhythmias

 • Diagnosis is by ECG, echocardiography, and often cardiac MRI.

-• Atrial tachyarrhythmias are treated with drugs and ventricular dysrhythmias with an implantable cardioverter-defibrillator (ICD).
+• Atrial tachyarrhythmias are treated with medications and ventricular dysrhythmias with an implantable cardioverter-defibrillator (ICD).

-• Exercise is no longer strictly prohibited provided appropriate evaluation and shared decision-making are done.
+• Exercise is not strictly prohibited provided appropriate evaluation and shared decision-making are done.

 Drugs Mentioned In This Article